 1844 - Samuel Morse invented the telegraph which single-handedly changed how people communicated.
 The ability to communicate over long distances was a miraculous gift of science and technology back then.
 It brought the world closer and allowed trade and business to flourish.

-1844 – A patent for vulcanized rubber was granted to Charles Goodyear.
-It allowed the rubber to withstand high temperatures that, in turn, allowed for its practical use.
+1844 - Rubber could withstand high temperatures that, in turn, allowed for its practical use.

 1846 - Elias Howe invented the sewing machine which became an important part of the Amerian household in the succeeding century.

-1853 – Another major invention happened this year.
+1853 - Another major invention happened this year.
 Elisha Otis invented a safety brake for elevators finally making them practical and safe.
-This single invention kickstarted so many building projects that simply weren’t possible before.
+Furthermore, this single invention kickstarted so many building projects that simply weren’t possible before.